 See also post "How housing in England has changed since the 1960s" which also takes a look at tenure trends since the sixties.

-LSL Land & New Homes are specialists in the New Home field.
+LSL Land & New Homes are specialists in the new build property sales field.
 As the UK’s leading new homes experts, and with the benefit of our award winning multi brand estate agency network, we have many thousands of buyers registered with us.
 In fact, according to a recent *survey conducted by Halifax 82% of new buyers in the UK registered with our network when looking for a new home.

 *A report published by Halifax bank of 335,750 new buyers who entered the UK property market in 2017.